yuvalmGS/gigaspaces-wiki-jekyll/sbp/primary-backup-zone-controller.markdown

 The example below will show how to use the Primary-Backup Zone Controller to place all primary instances on Zone A and all backup instances on Zone B. We will start GSCs with 3 zones, deploy a data-grid and use the Primary-Backup Zone Controller to execute the relocation activity.

-1. Download the depanlinkPrimary-Backup Zone Controllertengahlink/attachment_files/sbp/PrimaryBackupZoneController.zipbelakanglink and extract it into an empty folder.
+1. Download the [Primary-Backup Zone Controller](/attachment_files/sbp/PrimaryBackupZoneController.zip) and extract it into an empty folder.
 You will find the source under thr `src` folder and the compiled code under the `bin` folder.

 2. Start LUS and GSM: